 5. Professional Liability

 Professional liability insurance coverage is an important type of business insurance to have.
-This insurance protects against loss or damage if you make an error in providing professional services that result in injury, property damage, or some other type of loss for your customers.
+This insurance helps to protect against loss or damage if you make an error in providing professional services that result in bodily injury, property damage, or some other type of loss for your customers.
 For example, professional liability insurance may cover you if you are fixing an air conditioning unit and a piece of equipment is broken off.
 Professional liability insurance may also cover bad advice given during a consultation that results in a loss for the customer.
-The specifics depend on the type of policy and company you own.
+The specifics of liability coverage depend on the types of insurance policies and the company you own.

 6. Commercial Umbrella

 This is one of the types of insurance for businesses that can be overlooked.
 If you are operating from commercial premises (this includes offices) that you own or rent, you may be advised to consider specialist insurance to cover your commercial property contents and building.
-This will protect you from the risks of natural disasters such as fire and issues such as burglary with its associated vandalism and theft.
+This insurance helps to protect you from the risks of natural disasters such as fire and issues such as burglary with its associated vandalism and theft.
 Commercial umbrella insurance also protects your business by extending beyond what general liability covers.

 It’s worth remembering that even if you operate from an office at home, this could change your insurance risk profile and it may be a mistake to assume that problems would automatically be covered by your household buildings and contents policy.
 At the very least it makes sense to notify your insurance company.